-In support of the national commitment to providing educational opportunity for all Americans regardless of race, ethnic background, or economic circumstances, Congress established a series of programs to help low-income Americans enter college, graduate, and move on to participate more fully in America's economic and social life.
+In support of the national commitment to providing educational opportunity for all Americans regardless of race, ethnic background, or economic circumstances, Congress established a series of programs to help low-income

+Americans enter college, graduate, and move on to participate more fully in America's economic and social life.
 These programs are funded under Title IV of the Higher Education Act of 1965 and are referred to as the TRIO Programs (initially being just three programs).
 TRIO Programs help students to overcome class, social, and cultural barriers to higher education.
 The TRIO Programs include eight outreach and support programs targeted to help disadvantaged students to progress from middle school to post-baccalaureate programs.
-Upward Bound provides fundamental support to high school students in their preparation for college admission.
+The Yuba Community College District currently has two TRIO Programs: Upward Bound and Student Support Services.

-Yuba Community College District, a current recipient of Upward Bound funding, is completing its first grant cycle in serving high school students from Yuba, Sutter, and Colusa counties.
+Upward Bound is in its second grant cycle in serving high school students from Yuba, Sutter, and Colusa counties.
 The program provides opportunities for participants to succeed in pre-college performance and, ultimately, in higher educational pursuits.
 Upward Bound serves high school students from low-income families and high school students from families in which neither parent holds a bachelor's degree.
 The goal of Upward Bound is to increase the rates at which participants enroll in and graduate from institutions of postsecondary education.
+Upward Bound provides fundamental support to high school students in their preparation for college admission.
 Upward Bound activities include:

-- A six-week Summer Residential Program

-- Saturday Academies that provide opportunities for building basic skills and obtaining academic enrichment
+A six-week Summer Academic and Educational Program Saturday Academies that provide opportunities for building basic skills and obtaining academic enrichment

-- Biweekly sessions with an Upward Bound counselor to assist in academic, career, and personal counseling, as well as college exploration and planning
+• Biweekly sessions with an Upward Bound Specialist to assist in academic, career, and personal counseling, as well as college exploration and planning

 - After school tutoring

-- Academic instruction in English, Mathematics, Science, Foreign Language and other academic classes
+- · Academic instruction in English, Mathematics, Science,

+- Foreign Language and other academic classes

 - College visits

-- Cultural and enrichment activities
+- · Cultural and enrichment activities

-- Leadership workshops and conferences
+- · Leadership workshops and conferences